papengav/attendance-app/doc/API_Contract_Spec.md

 ```
 **POST /attendancelogs**
 ----
-Creates a new AttendenceLog and returns the URI of the new object along with the created object.
+Creates a new AttendenceLog and returns the URI of the new object along with the created object. \
+Intended only to be interacted with via IoT scanners.
+Possession of a student ID card serves as authorization.
 * **URL Params:**
 None
 * **Headers:**
     * Content-Type:
-        application/json
 * **Body:**
 ```
 {